okami101/terraform-hcloud-k3s/README.md

 #### Check K3S status

 When logged, use `sudo kubectl get nodes -o wide` to check node status and be sure all nodes is ready and have proper private IPs.
-Then use `cat /etc/rancher/k3s/k3s.yaml` to get the kubeconfig file and use it with your local kubectl (default to `~/.kube/config`).
+Then use `sudo cat /etc/rancher/k3s/k3s.yaml` to get the kubeconfig file and use it with your local kubectl (default to `~/.kube/config`).
 Adapt the IP accordingly to any valid public controllers IP.

 You should now be able to use `kubectl` commands remotely to manage your cluster and ready-to-go to do some deployments !

+#### Upscaling and downscaling

+You can easily add or remove nodes by changing the `count` variable of each pool or control plane.
+Then use `terraform apply` to apply the changes.

+* When adding, the K3S server or agent will be automatically added to the cluster and ready to use.
+Don't forget to accept the new minion with `sudo salt-key -A`.
+* When removing, you should manually drain and delete node before removing the node with `sudo kubectl drain --ignore-daemonsets <cluster_name>-<pool>-<count>` and `sudo kubectl delete nodes <cluster_name>-<pool>-<count>`.
+Then use `terraform apply` to delete the node physically.

 ## 📝 License